2019 Veldhoven Open: Double elimination

 Defending champion Mario He received a bye in his first round match, then defeated Tobias Bongers in the first winner's round 9–4.
 He progressed to the round-of-32 after a playoff win over Mateusz Śniegocki.
-Mark Gray defeated Daniel Maciol 9–7 in the second winner's round.
+Mark Gray defeated Daniel Macioł 9–7 in the second winner's round.
 Maciol took a time-out when the score was tied 6–6, but played significantly worse when he returned.
 Gray reached the winner's playoff round, but lost to Karol Skowerski, and then in the loser's playoff to Marcel Price.
 Number one-ranked Euro Tour player Eklent Kaçi reached the winner's playoff round, before losing 6–9 to Sergey Lutsker.
 Kaçi later won his loser's playoff round match against Albin Ouschan to advance to the knockout round.

 Ten-time Euro Tour event winner Niels Feijen failed to make the knockout round.
 He was awarded a walkover in his first round match, defeating Tim De Ruyter 9–2 before losing 6–9 to Marco Dorenburg.
 In the loser's side, Feijen lost his next match to 14-year-old Dutch player Yannick Pongers 8–9.
 Three-time world champion Oliver Ortmann also failed to progress, despite defeating fourth seed Ralf Souquet 9–6.
-Ortmann lost to Ruslan Chinachov 8–9 in the winner's playoff and to Jacques Wollschlaeger 4–9 in the loser's playoff.
+Ortmann lost to Ruslan Chinakhov 8–9 in the winner's playoff and to Jacques Wollschlaeger 4–9 in the loser's playoff.
 After a playoff loss to Fedor Gorst, Souquet did not reach the knockout round either.